stryker-mutator/stryker-karma-runner/README.md

 * Karma's `files` option will be used to configure the files in Stryker, you don't need to keep a list of files in sync in both `stryker.conf.js` and `karma.conf.js`.
 * Karma's `exclude` option will be used to ignore files in Stryker (using `!` to ignore them)
-* Other karma config will be copied to the `karmaConfig` option in Stryker config.
+* All remaining karma config options will be copied to the `karmaConfig` option in Stryker config.
 They will be picked up by the `stryker-karma-runner` during mutation testing.
     * **Note**: Any manual setup you configure in the `karmaConfig` options will *not* be overwritten.

 #### Manual setup